 But many citizens are not aware of the list provided by the ministry of law.
 They tend to be at a greater risk of getting duped or even harassed by these private money lenders.

-There are millions of licensed money lenders in Singapore; among them, the Visite Crawfort Homepage is one.
+There are millions of licensed money lenders in Singapore; among them, the Visite crawfort website is one.
 They are legit and safe.

 How Do The Unlicensed Money Lenders Operate In The Singapore Circle?